stakater/kubestackplus-docs/content/for-administrators/networking/custom-domains.md

 In order to host your application on `custom.domain.com`.
 You need to point your DNS address to the ingress endpoint of the cluster's default router.
 This can either be a public IP or a private IP depending if the cluster is public or private.

+See [External DNS](./external-dns.md) section to automatically configure DNS for your applications

 ### Option # 1: Create Manual entries

 #### Step # 1: Obtain Public IP Address